bmindur/d3df_digitzer_soft/Readout_DT5743/BATCH_MODE_README.md

 - **`SAVE_RUN_INFO` is automatically enabled in batch mode (forced to YES)**
 - **Statistics are displayed at completion showing event counts, rates, and throughput**
 - **Output file locations are printed at startup and completion for easy reference**
+- **Command-line arguments override configuration file settings**
+- **Command-line overrides are logged to the message log file**

+## Command-Line Priority

+When both configuration file and command-line arguments are provided:
+1. Configuration file is loaded first
+2. Command-line arguments override the corresponding config file values
+3. All other settings from config file remain unchanged
+4. Overrides are logged to MsgLog.txt for tracking

 ## Version